Constant of integration: Origin

 thereby showing that $F$ is a constant function.

 Two facts are crucial in this proof.
 First, the real line is connected.
-If the real line were not connected, we would not always be able to integrate from our fixed a to any given x.
-For example, if we were to ask for functions defined on the union of intervals [0,1] and [2,3], and if a were 0, then it would not be possible to integrate from 0 to 3, because the function is not defined between 1 and 2.
+If the real line were not connected, one would not always be able to integrate from our fixed a to any given x.
+For example, if one were to ask for functions defined on the union of intervals [0,1] and [2,3], and if a were 0, then it would not be possible to integrate from 0 to 3, because the function is not defined between 1 and 2.
 Here, there will be two constants, one for each connected component of the domain.
-In general, by replacing constants with locally constant functions, we can extend this theorem to disconnected domains.
+In general, by replacing constants with locally constant functions, one can extend this theorem to disconnected domains.
 For example, there are two constants of integration for $\int dx/x$, and infinitely many for $\int \tan x\,dx$, so for example, the general form for the integral of 1/x is: